 - man (n.)

-- Old English man, mann "human being, person (male or female); brave man, hero; servant, vassal," from Proto-Germanic *manwaz (cf. Old Saxon, Swedish, Dutch, Old High German man, German Mann, Old Norse maðr, Danish mand, Gothic manna "man"), from PIE root *man- (1) "man" (cf. Sanskrit manuh, Avestan manu-, Old Church Slavonic mozi, Russian muzh "man, male").
+- Old English man, mann "human being, person (male or female); brave man, hero; servant, vassal," from Proto-Germanic *manwaz (source also of Old Saxon, Swedish, Dutch, Old High German man, German Mann, Old Norse maðr, Danish mand, Gothic manna "man"), from PIE root *man- (1) "man" (source also of Sanskrit manuh, Avestan manu-, Old Church Slavonic mozi, Russian muzh "man, male").

 MANTRAP, a woman's commodity.
 [Grose, "Dictionary of the Vulgar Tongue," London, 1785]

 Man also was in Old English as an indefinite pronoun, "one, people, they."
 The chess pieces so called from c.
 1400.
 As an interjection of surprise or emphasis, first recorded c.
 1400, but especially popular from early 20c.
 Man-about-town is from 1734; the Man "the boss" is from 1918.
 To be man or mouse "be brave or be timid" is from 1540s.
 Men's Liberation first attested 1970.

 At the kinges court, my brother, Ech man for himself.
 [Chaucer, "Knight's Tale," c.
 1386]